ials/seminario2/README.md

   - Students iterate a new version of their first chapter
   - Students keep writing their second chapter as advised on last session

+### Semana 6 - Marzo 29 - Abril 2

+- **Holiday: There is no class**

+- *The most important activity*:
+  - Students keep writing their second chapter

+### Semana 7 - Abril 5 - Abril 9

+- Topics:
+  -	Literature review revisited
+  -	Q&A on literature review
+- Task:
+  -	Keep writing the chapter 2  agreed with your supervisor (**due on 26 April**)